All Episodes

 100%.

-And that's and and just tell the truth.
+And that's, and just tell the truth.

-And that if you'll if you'll preach the Bible, we'll get out of this.
+And that, if you'll, if you'll preach the Bible, we'll get out of this.

 We'll stop the bleeding because it tells us how we should be running this country and how we should be as pastors.